jsandoval1/jsandoval1/README.md

       <a href="https://github.com/jsandoval1/LetsDoItApp">
         <img src="assets/LetsDoItCard.png" width="300" alt="LetsDoItApp">
       </a>
-      <p>A social platform for task management, built with Spring Boot, AWS RDS, and deployed on AWS.</p>
+      <p>A social platform for task management, built with Spring, AWS RDS, and deployed on AWS.</p>
       <a href="https://github.com/jsandoval1/LetsDoItApp">View the repository on GitHub</a>
     </td>
   </tr>